thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (sort-numbers [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

-Returning an empty vector in the case that our collection is empty works because <code>concat</code>-ing any vector with an empty vector returns the same vector.
+Returning an empty vector in the case that our collection is empty works because <code>concat</code>-ing any collection with an empty collection returns the same collection.
 Another way to think about this is that we are going to recurse until we get to a collection that we know to be sorted - an empty one.

 As it turns out, the algorithm we’ve just implemented is known as Quicksort, one of many different sorting algorithms.
 What did you expect for your first program, a general purpose artificial intelligence?
 Surely, sorting functionality is a necessary component so you’re part-way there!